yohman/21W-DH140/Group Assignments/GroupAssignment4.md

-# Group Assignment #4: Spatial Analysis
+# Group Assignment #4: Twitter Analysis

-This assignment will focus on the spatial component of your data.
-Choose two datasets, of which at least one is spatial.
-Join/merge the two datasets together (either a pandas merge or a geopandas spatial join).
-Project them to a sensible CRS.
-Using the mapping techniques we learned in class, visualize interesting aspects of your data.
-Create at least 3 maps.
-Each map should be followed by a markdown cell that succinctly explains the map's interpretation, the projection that you chose to use, and what you are visualizing and why it is interesting: tell us its story.
+This assignment will focus on a qualitative exploration of your subject of interest.
+Choose workflow that is relavant to your research inquiry (e.g. following specific user timelines, hashtags, or search terms).
+Using the twitter analysis techniques we learned in class, visualize interesting aspects of your data.
+Create at least 3 data visualizations.
+Each visualization must be followed by a markdown cell that succinctly explains the plot's interpretation and what you are visualizing and why it is interesting: tell us its story.
 This story should be accompanied by any relevant descriptive statistics, as needed, to round out the picture.

 At the end of the notebook, include a markdown cell that identifies each group member and describes their contribution to this assignment (one sentence each).